Maupertus-sur-Mer Airfield: History

 Known as Advanced Landing Ground "A-15", the airfield consisted of a 6000' (1800m) Pierced Steel Planking (PSP) runway aligned 11/29.
 A secondary PSP 5000' (1500m) runway was also laid down aligned 17/35.
 In addition, tents were used for billeting and also for support facilities; an access road was built to the existing road infrastructure; a dump for supplies, ammunition, and gasoline drums, along with a drinkable water and minimal electrical grid for communications and station lighting.

 The 363d Fighter Group with P-47 Thunderbolts moved into Maupertus on 9 July.
 Planes began taking off and landing despite the fact that stacked along the main runway was a pile of bombs, live shells, duds, and 600 mines lifted from the airfield.
 The fighter planes flew support missions during the Allied invasion of Normandy, patrolling roads in front of the beachhead; strafing German military vehicles and dropping bombs on gun emplacements, anti-aircraft artillery and concentrations of German troops in Normandy and Brittany when spotted.
 The bombers also attacked bridges and German-controlled airfields in occupied areas.

 Prime Minister Churchill landed at A-15 on July 20 as did General Charles de Gaulle on August 20.
+Eisenhower and Lee used it frequently.

 On 22 August, the B-26 Marauder 387th Bombardment Group replaced the 363d.
 In addition to the bombers the 422d Night Fighter Squadron, equipped with the P-61 Black Widow night interceptor used the airfield until the end of August 1944.

 After the Americans moved east into Central France with the advancing Allied Armies, the airfield was used as a resupply and casualty evacuation airfield for several months, before being closed on 22 December 1944.
 It was then turned over to French authorities.